mk1037/MW21/README.md

 Prefix must be 4-digits with leading zeros.
 Only ASCII, no-spaces allowed.

 ## Running and playing songs
+Right after installation - before first run of MW21 it's recommended to start VLC player (with GUI) and simply close it.
+The reason is to initialize some VLC config files.

 Run `MW21` by executing:

     cd ~/MW21/mw21/web/